liddiard/stream-editor/README.md

 Please privately email me instead of posting about it publicy on GitHub Issues or elsewhere, and please include your steps to reproduce.

+The way Stream Editor is set up at [streameditor.io](https://streameditor.io) is intended to prevent:

+- arbitrary command execution
-The way Stream Editor is set up at [streameditor.io](https://streameditor.io) is intended to prevent arbitrary command execution, writing files to the server, and reading any *sensitive* data from the server.
-Valid security bugs are likely to include anything that allows you to do any of these.
+- writing files to the server
+- reading any *sensitive* data from the server

+Valid security bugs are likely to include anything that allows you to do any of these things.
 Note that reading certain *non-sensitive* files from the server is possible and expected.

 ### Non-security bugs